doctorfree/MusicPlayerPlus/markdown/mpcplus.1.md

 date: March 24, 2022
 ---
 # NAME
-**mpcplus** - An ncurses Music Player Daemon (MPD) client
+**mpcplus**/**mpcplusv** - An ncurses Music Player Daemon (MPD) client

 # SYNOPSIS
 **mpcplus** [options]

+**mpcplusv** [options]

 # DESCRIPTION
-mpcplus is an ncurses client for MPD (Music Player Daemon), inspired by ncmpc and configured to integrate with the Cava spectrum visualizer.
+*mpcplus* is an NCurses client for MPD (Music Player Daemon), inspired by ncmpc and configured to integrate with the Cava spectrum visualizer.

+If invoked as *mpcplus* no visualizer is enabled.
+If invoked as *mpcplusv* the visualizer is enabled including the spectrum visualizer.
+All command line options and configurations settings are identical for both *mpcplus* and *mpcplusv* with the exception of the visualization configurations settings.
+No visualization configuration settings are supported for *mpcplus*, use these only with *mpcplusv*.

 Read more about MPD at http://www.musicpd.org